CAS-Atlantic/buildenv-omr/README.md

 			to change the location of the omr root directory

 		BUILD_ROOT_DIR="/path/to/base/build"   (default: build)
-			to change the base directory to store all the builds (cross, native etc..)
+			to change the base directory to store all the builds (cross_build, native_build)

-		CROSS_BUILD="/path/to/cross/build"     (default: build/cross_build)
-			to change the directory to store the cross compiled build

-		NATIVE_BUILD="/path/to/native/build"   (default: build/native_build)
-			to change the directory to store the native compiled build

 	CMD:
 		build